-Despite it being customary to leave coins at the shrine, in recent years tourists began wedging coins into the torii’s delicate wood.
+Despite being customary to leave coins at the shrine, in recent years tourists began wedging coins into the torii’s delicate wood.
 This caused significant damage.
 It’s highly advisable to leave any coins in a collection box at the shrine instead of on the torii itself.

 Tegallalang Rice Terrace, Indonesia

 The Tegallalang Rice Terrace is a UNESCO World Heritage site where rice paddies cascade down the hill and are worked by local rice farmers, using the traditional Subak irrigation techniques.

 The terraces provide a beautiful setting and are very photogenic, framed by the jungle in the distance.
 As a result, they can also become very crowded with visitors and there are a number of people selling souvenirs or encouraging photos for a small fee.

 Exploring the rice terrace takes a couple of hours, with trails through the paddies, as well as jungle swings and a zipline.
 The famous “Love Bali” swing is also on this terrace and is usually surrounded by people waiting to take a photo on it.